An adaptation of InfoMap to absorbing random walks using absorption-scaled graphs: Introduction

 \section{Introduction}

-Random walks are one of the most fundamental dynamical processes, and many studies have used random walks on networks to gain insights into network structure and how such structure affects dynamical processes \cite{masuda2017random}.
-Much research has focused on standard random walks, {in which the distribution of the occupation probabilities of the nodes of a network} converges to a stationary distribution with all positive entries {in the limit of infinitely many walker steps.} It is important to understand the relationships between network structure and different types of random walks. {{In the present paper, we consider} absorbing random walks{,} {in which} the probability to {reach} an ``absorbing state'' converges to $1$ {as the number of walker steps becomes infinite.} Absorbing random walks arise naturally in many applications (including disease dynamics), and they have been used to develop centrality measures \cite{gurfinkel2020absorbing}, rank nodes \cite{zhu2007improving}, and identify social circles \cite{de2017transduction}.
-See \cite{kim2022} for a recent discussion of various Markov-chain models of disease spread on networks.
+Random walks are one of the most fundamental dynamical processes, and many studies have used random walks on networks (i.e., graphs) to gain insights into network structure and how such structure affects dynamical processes \cite{masuda2017random}.
+Much research has focused on standard random walks, in which the distribution of the occupation probabilities of a network's nodes converges to a stationary distribution with all positive entries in the limit of infinitely many walker steps.
+It is important to understand the relationship between network structure and different types of random walks. {In the present paper, we consider absorbing random walks, in which the probability to reach an ``absorbing state'' converges to $1$ as the number of walker steps becomes infinite.
+We examine dynamical processes that involve absorbing random walks, for which there is a nonzero rate (the so-called ``absorption rate'') of transitioning to an absorbing state from each node of a graph.